agude/agude.github.io/_books/the_sword_of_the_lictor.md

 ---

 <span class="book-title">The Sword of the Lictor</span> is the third book in
 Gene Wolfe's The Book of the New Sun tetralogy.
-It starts with Severian finally reaching Thrax and follows his adventures after his second exile.
+It follows Severian after he reaches Thrax and is exiled for a second time.

-{% include book_link.html title="The Shadow of the Torturer" %} felt
+{% include book_link.html title="The Shadow of the Torturer" %} was
-overwhelming as I got my head around the setting, got used to the writing style, and picked up new words from context. {% include book_link.html title="The Claw of the Conciliator" %} felt slow as Severian traveled from place to place and encounter to encounter. <span class="book-title">The Sword of the Lictor</span> moved quickly and introduced interesting characters and situations.
+overwhelming as I immersed myself in the rich setting and complex writing style. {% include book_link.html title="The Claw of the Conciliator" %} felt slower paced as Severian traveled from place to place.
+In contrast, <span class="book-title">The Sword of the Lictor</span> moved briskly and introduced fascinating new characters and situations.

 Some of my favorite scenes were:

 - The haunting confrontation with the Alzabo and Agia at the mountain cottage.
-- The mountain carved as a statue and Typhon.
+- The mountain carved into a giant statue of Typhon.
 - The village of the sorcerers and the "magic" duel.
-- Lake Diurna with the lake-dwelers living on floating islands.
+- Lake Diurna and its lake-dwellers who live on floating islands.
-- The castle of Baldanders, his human abominations, and his and Severians fight.
+- The castle of Baldanders, his disturbing human experiments, and his fight with Severian.

-Although the structure of the story is very similar to {% include book_link.html title="The Claw of the Conciliator" %}, with Severian traveling from adventure to adventure, I thought each part was more engaging.
+Although the structure of the story resembles {% include book_link.html title="The Claw of the Conciliator" %}, with Severian traveling from adventure to adventure, I felt each part was more engaging.

-With this book wrapped up, I feel energized and ready to fly through the forth book, {% include book_link.html title="The Citadel of the Autarch" %}.
+With this book wrapped up, I am eager to dive into the forth book, {% include book_link.html title="The Citadel of the Autarch" %}.